NoaDeCajou18/Indoor_air_quality_project/README.md

 Provide a list of sensors, actuators, and other electronic components intended for use.
 Include justification for your component choices (why each part is needed).

 DHT12 : temperature and humidity sensor, I2C (see lab)

-SDS011 : Laser dust sensor.
-Detect particles with a diameter >03μm, designed to measure PM2.5 and PM10 https://www.laskakit.cz/user/related_files/sds011_laser_pm2-5-v1-3.pdf

 MQ135 (with FC-22): CO2 detector, using library (to translate)
 https://hackaday.io/project/3475-sniffing-trinket/log/12363-mq135-arduino-library

 GP2Y1010AU0F (Sharp): Compact Optical Dust Sensor.
 It uses an optical sensing system (IRED diode and phototransistor) to measure light reflected by airborne dust.
-It's particularly effective at detecting very fine particles like cigarette smoke. https://global.sharp/products/device/lineup/data/pdf/datasheet/gp2y1010au_e.pdf
+It's particularly effective at detecting very fine particles. https://global.sharp/products/device/lineup/data/pdf/datasheet/gp2y1010au_e.pdf

 #Software design